farukhkhan07/3d-view-using-real-images/README.md

 # 3d-view-using-real-images

-The main aim of this project is to taking the live pictures of an object and viewing it in a 3D View.
-In this project two cameras as a Robotic Eye are used for taking the live pictures of the objects and viewing it in a 3D View using OPENCV, POINT CLOUD LIBRARY.
+The main aim of this project is the reconstrution of an object in a 3D view.
+The project used two calbrated cameras attached as a robotic eye from which the images of left and right perspective is taken and then recontruct the view in a 3D space using PointCloud library and opencv techniques.
-Please refer to Documentation for usage.

 # Calibraiton Of Cameras Preview